-The ID band and SafeHands Badge must not be removed until the patient is leaving the hospital site.
+The ID band and patient tracking Badge must not be removed until the patient is leaving the hospital site.
 At discharge, all paperwork must be placed into the patient's health record (CP 04 - Discharge Policy and OP 07 Loose Filing - Health Records Policy).
+Patient tracking badge to be inserted in the patient tracking box for cleaning and central storing.